gpetruzella/ephattend-qr/README.md

 # Canvas QR Code Generator

 A minimalist bookmarklet that extracts student data directly from Canvas People pages and generates print-ready QR codes.
 Great for creating student QR codes for attendance tracking, lab access, or any application requiring unique student identification.
-Perfect companion to **ephattend**, the local, privacy-respecting PWA.
+Perfect companion to **EphAttend**, the local, privacy-respecting PWA.

 ## ✨ Features